 The following services are offered by our office:

-WALK-IN BLOOD PRESSURE MONITORING CLINIC – First Tuesday and third Wednesday of each month.
-Click here for List of Walk-in Blood Pressure Clinic Dates.
+WALK-IN BLOOD PRESSURE SCREENING – The BOH Nurse and BVRC medical volunteer conduct blood pressure screenings at several locations during each month.
+Click here for List of Walk-in Blood Pressure Screening Dates.

-- Mantoux Skin Test for TB (case contacts only)
+- Skin Test for TB - case contacts

 - Disease Prevention and Health Maintenance Programs

 - For children and young adults (up to 18 years)

 WE PROVIDE ALL VACCINES REQUIRED for school entry to non-insured children (age 18 and younger) of Burlington

 - MMR (Measles, Mumps and Rubella [German Measles])